Skip to main content

 4. Need to enhance the guest experience

-A PMS can improve the guest experience by offering a smoother booking process, automated communications (such as booking confirmations, check-in instructions, and feedback requests), and access to a platform where they can easily manage their stay.
+A PMS can improve the guest experience by offering a smoother booking process, automated communications (such as booking confirmations, check-in instructions, and feedback requests), online check-in, and access to a platform where they can easily manage their stay.

 5. Challenges in coordinating maintenance and cleaning